SlayksWood/SlayksWood/README.md

 2. [A couple of screenshots of our Test Plans, suites, and cases after we migrated them to TestLodge.](linkhere)

+When I was appointed as QA Lead at the company, things were going quite well.
+The team was expanding, and including myself, there were 6 QA members.
+However, one of them worked separately with their own team, focusing on the game’s website and wasn’t directly reporting to me.
+Two of the testers were newcomers, and I realized that our checklists in Google Sheets were not detailed enough for them.
+Some of the more detailed ones were good, but still not detailed enough for training purposes.
+After discussing this with our Producer, CTO and CEO, I received approval to implement a Test Case Management Tool.
+I conducted research to find the most suitable one for us.
+I looked into all the popular tools: TestRail, Qase, and TestIt.
+But the final decision came down to TestLodge and Sleekplan, as our budget was limited.
+Ultimately, we chose TestLodge because it could be integrated with ClickUp.

+It was quite an interesting time, where I gained a lot of experience, including learning from my mistakes.
+At the same time, the migration from Google Sheets to TestLodge was made easier by my prior educational background as a Metalworking Process Engineer, which helped me create detailed test cases.

 ## 🌎 Follow Me
 <a href="https://t.me/SlayksWood" target="_blank" rel="noopener noreferrer"><img src="https://img.shields.io/badge/Telegram-Slaykswood-purple?logo=telegram&logoColor=25a3e2&color=25a3e2&style=flat-square" /></a>